Ice hockey at the 2026 Winter Olympics – Women's tournament: Format

-The ten teams are split into two groups of five teams each, in which they play against each team once.
-All teams from Group A and the top-three ranked teams from Group B advance to the quarterfinals.
-A knockout system will be used after the group stage.
+The ten teams were split into two groups of five teams each, in which they played against each team once.
+All teams from Group A and the top-three ranked teams from Group B advanced to the quarter-finals.
+A knockout system was used after the group stage.

-Rosters

 Match officials

-12 referees and ten linesmen were selected for the tournament.
+12 referees and ten linespeople were selected for the tournament, consisting of both International Ice Hockey Federation and Professional Women's Hockey League officials.